derhuerst/stable-public-transport-ids/readme.md

 ```

+## How it works

+*Note:* This project is currently strongly biased towards *German* [GTFS](https://developers.google.com/transit/gtfs/) & [`hafas-client`](https://github.com/public-transport/hafas-client) data.

+For each supported "type", this package exposes **a function that generates a list of IDs.
+If any of these match any ID of another item (of the same type), they can be considered equal** with a certain degree of certainty.

+IDs also have an associated specificity, which allow you to make (vage) assumptions about this degree of certainty.
+For example, when trying to find out if two items represent the same physical entity, you might want to expect some degree of certainty, or only match IDs with a similar degree of certainty.

+As it is currently implemented, the IDs' specificities are integers, and their order of magnitude roughly represents the degree of specificity.
+As an example, let's consider stable stop IDs:

+stable ID | specificity
+-|-
+`2:Q111326217` | `10`
+`2:some data source:900000024101` | `20`
+`2:s-charlottenburg:52.5050:13.3040` | `30`
+`2:s-charlottenburg:52.5050:13.3050` | `31`
+`2:s-charlottenburg:52.5050:13.3030` | `31`
+`2:s-charlottenburg:52.5060:13.3040` | `31`
+`2:s-charlottenburg:52.5040:13.3040` | `31`
+`2:s-charlottenburg:52.5060:13.3050` | `32`
+`2:s-charlottenburg:52.5060:13.3030` | `32`
+`2:s-charlottenburg:52.5040:13.3050` | `32`
+`2:s-charlottenburg:52.5040:13.3030` | `32`

 ## Usage

-*Note:* This project is currently strongly biased towards *German* [GTFS](https://developers.google.com/transit/gtfs/) & [`hafas-client`](https://github.com/public-transport/hafas-client) data.

-For each supported "type", this package exposes a function that generates a list of IDs.
-If any of these match any ID of another item (of the same type), they can be considered the same.

 As an example, the function `areStopsTheSame` checks if two stops are the same: